 Few dog treats are more classic than bones.
 They’re so common that most people immediately associate them with dogs, but the truth is that not all bones are actually good for dogs.
 In fact, there are some that are downright dangerous.
 As such, all dog owners should take some time to look at these classic treats a little more closely.

-A good dog bone can be more than just a treat; in fact, it can be a great tool for keeping your dog healthy.
+The best bones for dogs can be more than just a treat; in fact, they can be a great tool for keeping your dog healthy.
 Not just any bone will do, though, especially if you’re looking for a healthy treat.
 That’s why it’s important for every dog owner to figure out which kinds of bones are safe for dogs.

 What to Avoid

 While you may want to figure out exactly what you can give your dog, it’s often an even better idea to figure out what you need to avoid.
 Not only is doing so a good way to make sure that you keep your dog safe but looking at the qualities of the dog treats that you need to avoid can help you to figure out what makes any given type of bone a problem for your dog.

 The good news about ‘bad’ bones is that they fall into only a few basic categories.
 As a dog owner, you’re going to want to be on the lookout for cooked bones, many store-bought bones, and rawhides.

 When most people think about giving their dogs bones, they probably think about giving them table scraps.
 While this might not fit the image of a cartoon bone, cooked bones are relatively easy to source and they can certainly seem like great tools for those who want their dogs to stop whining about getting food from the table.
 As normal as the impulse to feed these bones to your dog might be, though, doing so is actually something that can put your pet in danger.